"not (true)" should not warn "(...) interpreted as grouped expression"

 The workaround is to remove the space or change to "!" instead of "not"

-Updated by shugo (Shugo Maeda) over 7 years ago
+Updated by shugo (Shugo Maeda) almost 8 years ago

 - Status changed from Assigned to Closed